Instructor Jobs at Midland Independent School District with Visa Sponsorship

 - Perform such other duties as may be assigned or as may be necessary for job effectiveness.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
-Reasonable accommodations will be made if necessary: While performing the duties of this job, the employee is regularly required to sit; stand; move throughout the room and/or facility; communicate verbally and electronically; use hands to finger, handle, or feel objects, tools, or controls; reach with hands and arms; kneel, stoop, crouch, and/or crawl; and climb or balance.
+Reasonable accommodations will be made if necessary while performing the duties of this job, the employee is regularly required to sit; stand; move throughout the room and/or facility; communicate verbally and electronically; use hands to finger, handle, or feel objects, tools, or controls; reach with hands and arms; kneel, stoop, crouch, and/or crawl; and climb or balance.
 Regularly required to lift or exert force of up to 25 pounds.
-Specific vision abilities required by this job includes close vision, distance vision, color vision, and the ability to adjust focus.
+Specific vision abilities required by this job include close vision, distance vision, color vision, and the ability to adjust focus.
+Regular attendance required.

 The above statements are intended to describe the general nature and level of work being performed by people assigned to this job.
 They are not intended to be an exhaustive description of all work requirements and responsibilities.
 Additionally, the minimum level of education noted as a requirement could be supplemented by commensurate experience and/or certification(s) as determined by the hiring manager.